 Maria Dikomitou Eliadou

-She received her BA in History and Archaeology from the University of Cyprus in 2003.
-She was awarded an MA in Mediterranean Archaeology by the University of Bristol in 2004, and then a second MA in Artefact Studies by University College London in 2005.
-She received her doctoral title in 2012 by University College London.
+Maria received a BA in History and Archaeology (2003) from the University of Cyprus, an MA in Mediterranean Archaeology (2004) by the University of Bristol and a second MA in Artefact Studies (2005) by University College London.
+She received her doctoral title (PhD, 2012) by University College London.
 Her doctoral research focused on the compositional and technological characterisation of Early and Middle Bronze Age pottery from Cyprus.

-Dikomitou-Eliadou has been involved in numerous interdisciplinary research projects, on ceramic artefacts (tableware, transport, storage and cooking pots, terracotta figurines) from different regions in Cyprus and the eastern Mediterranean, from prehistory to the High Middle Ages.
+Maria has been involved in numerous interdisciplinary research projects, on ceramic artefacts (tableware, transport, storage and cooking pots, terracotta figurines) from different regions in Cyprus and the eastern Mediterranean, from prehistory to the High Middle Ages.
 Her research interests focus on ceramic technology and production, its differing modes of organisation, ceramic distribution, as well as technological and cultural change, and how these can be identified, recorded and explained by modern archaeology.

 At the same time, Maria is continuously interested in the establishmnent and renewal of research collaborations at a local, regional, european and international level for the promotion and reinforcement of archaeological sciences, the attraction of funds for high quality interdisciplinary research, and the exchange of best practices.